Tom1358/butterflies_of_britain/README.md

 * For users to be able to contact me for questions or feedback on the website.

 ### Wireframes
 Balsamiq was used to design the wireframes for this project.
-As the project was developed, the original design of a five-page website was redesigned to a three-page website to streamline and simplify the experience.
+As the project was developed, the original design was a five-page website (comprising homepage, 'Butterflies of Britain' page, instruction for game page, game page, and contact page), though this was redesigned to a three-page website to streamline and simplify the experience.

 #### Original wireframes
 * [desktop homepage](https://github.com/Tom1358/butterflies_of_britain/blob/master/assets/wireframes/original/Desktop%20Home%20Page.png?raw=true)